Semiparametric Estimation of Treatment Effects in Randomized Experiments: Constant Quantile Treatment Effects

 \subsection{Set Up}

 We consider a set up with a randomized experiment with $n$ observations drawn randomly from a large population.
 With probability $p\in(0,1)$ a unit is assigned to the treatment group.
 Let $n_1$ and $n_0=n-n_1$ denote the number of units assigned to the treatment and control group.
-Using the potential outcome set up \citep{neyman1923, rubin1974estimating, imbens2015causal}, let $Y_i(0)$ and $Y_i(1)$ denote the two potential outcomes for unit $i$, and let the binary treatment be denoted by $Z_i\in\{0,1\}$.
-The realized outcome is $Y_i=Y_i(Z_i)$.
-We assume that there is no interference between units, so that the treatment assignment for one unit does not affect the outcomes for any other unit.
-For all units in the sample we observe the pair $(Z_i,Y_i)$.
+Following \citep{neyman1923, rubin1974estimating, imbens2015causal}, let $Y_i(0)$ and $Y_i(1)$ denote the two potential outcomes for unit $i$, and let the treatment be denoted by $Z_i\in\{0,1\}$.
+We assume that the treatment assignment for one unit does not affect the outcomes for any other unit.
+For all units in the sample we observe the pair $(Z_i,Y_i)$, where $Y_i\equiv Y_i(Z_i)$.
+The cumulative distribution functions for the two potential outcomes are $F_0(y)$ and $F_1(y)$ with inverses $F^{-1}_{0}(u)$ and $F^{-1}_{1}(u)$, and means and variances $\mu_0$, $\mu_1$, $\sigma_0^2$ and $\sigma_1^2$.
+Note that by the random assignment assumption the distribution of the potential outcome $Y_i(z)$ is identical to the conditional distribution of the realized outcome $Y_i$ conditional on $Z_i=z$: $F_z(y)\equiv \Pr(Y_i(z)\leq y)=\Pr(Y_i\leq y|Z_i=z)$.